PatrikAAberg/dmce/README.md

     $ cd simplecrash && ./build && ./simplecrash

 It crashes!
 Let's find out why.
 Step up to the git root again and run dmce-trace.
-Note: If you have not already done so, you need to install the python3 module colorama:
+Note: If you have not already done so, you need to install the python3 modules colorama and numpy:

-    $ pip3 install colorama
+    $ pip3 install colorama numpy

     $ cd -